Teen in Michigan school shooting waives key court hearing

 Crumbley, 15, is charged as an adult with murder and other crimes.
 Four students were killed and others were injured during a shooting at Oxford High School on Nov.
 30.

+After the brief hearing, defense attorney Paulette Loftin told WWJ-AM that a plea deal down the road was a “definite possibility,” though “it’s too early to jump to that phase.”

-Crumbley’s court hearing lasted less than 10 minutes.
-Separately, his parents were due in court Friday afternoon to try to get their bond lowered to $100,000 from $500,000 and leave jail.
+Crumbley’s parents, meanwhile, were due in another court Friday afternoon to try to get their bond lowered to $100,000 from $500,000 and leave jail.

 Jennifer and James Crumbley are charged with involuntary manslaughter.
 They’re accused of making a gun accessible to their son and refusing to take him home earlier that day when school counselors confronted them with distressing drawings of violence.